How Do You Set Up a Formula One Car?

 Every lap in practice generates 60 to 100MB of data, depending on the number of sensors on the car, and these figures multiply by four in the post-processing phase.
 Teams receive live telemetry in just 10 milliseconds to the garage for the trackside engineers to monitor, and in just 30ms to the factories during European rounds.

 Once the runs are completed, the full data offload takes 20 seconds per lap to generate and be available to the garage and factories.
 All of this data is analysed both trackside and in the factory to understand the car’s strengths and weaknesses.
-Elements like tyre temperatures, wear and pressures are also monitored, to ensure we understand if the car is in the right performance window.
+Elements like tyre temperatures, wear, pressures, and the overall handling of the race car are also monitored, to ensure we understand if the car is in the right performance window.

 At the end of each day, the groups at the track and in the factory debrief, with engineers and the drivers sharing feedback and findings to refine the set-up direction or find a new route.
 The car set-up tends to differ slightly for qualifying and the race.
 In qualifying, your priority is to have a more responsive car so more front end is added, at the expense of rear tyre degradation.
 But in the race, more understeer is required to protect the rear tyres, which wear out the quickest.